sermon: Satan (Part 3)

 Whether that army was always there is a moot point.
 They may have been there simply because the Syrian army was there.
-It didn't matter whether there was one or many; it was really an indication of God through Elisha, through the vision to this young man, that wherever God is, it's weighted in your favor.
+It did not matter whether there was one or many; it was really an indication of God through Elisha, through the vision to this young man, that wherever God is, it is weighted in your favor.
 We have no need to fear the many who may come against us.

-I used this situation so you will understand that there is more for us than there is against us and that there is a great deal of spiritual activity that is taking place where we are that we are not physically able to discern, but it's there.
-God is showing us that it's there.
+I used this situation so you will understand that there is more for us than there is against us and that there is a great deal of spiritual activity that is taking place where we are that we are not physically able to discern, but it is there.
+God is showing us that it is there.
 This is intended by God to give us some encouragement.

 From this we ought to be able to understand that God is greater than any emergency we might find ourselves in.
-That's the lesson—that there is more for us than there is against us.
-He tells us in Psalm 34:7 that, "The angel of the Lord encamps all around those who fear Him and delivers them."
+That is the lesson—that there is more for us than there is against us.
+He tells us in Psalm 34:7 that, "The angel of the Lord encamps all around those who fear Him, and delivers them."

 At the time that this occurred, they were at the peak of their power, anciently, under King Sennacherib.
 They started on a policy of invasion and conquering.
 They began to sweep south and undoubtedly went through what was Medo-Persia, crossed the Tigris and Euphrates Rivers, entered into what is today Iran and Iraq, and on into Syria.
 They had gotten with their army as far as the city of Jerusalem and were on their way to Egypt.
 They were sweeping everything before them, conquering left and right.

 You can imagine what that must of done to the Assyrians.
 "Nobody can stand before us."
 We can see this in the kind of attitude that Sennacherib had whenever they got to Jerusalem.
-We'll pick it up in verse 21, because now God is speaking and He has heard the proud words of Sennacherib as he has surrounded Jerusalem, he's put the siege on, and he's now getting ready to sack the city.
+We will pick it up in verse 21, because now God is speaking and He has heard the proud words of Sennacherib as he has surrounded Jerusalem, he has put the siege on, and he is now getting ready to sack the city.

 II Kings 19:21 'The virgin, the daughter of Zion, has despised you [Sennacherib], laughed you to scorn; the daughter of Jerusalem has shaken her head behind your back!
 Whom have you reproached and blasphemed?'